 California ground squirrel.

-Ground squirrels injure many types of plants, harbor diseases harmful to humans, and their burrowing damages landscapes.
+Ground squirrels injure many types of plants, harbor diseases harmful to humans, and damage landscapes with their burrowing .
 Although similar in appearance to tree squirrels, ground squirrels will always retreat to a burrow when frightened, while tree squirrels will climb a tree or other tall structure and never use a burrow.
 Traps, baits, and burrow fumigants will effectively manage ground squirrels in landscapes and gardens.

 Identification and behavior:

 - Body is 9- to 11-inches long, not including a 5- to 9-inch tail that isn't as bushy as a tree squirrel's.